wduquette/joe/mdbook/src/extending/native_functions.md

 args.arityRange(1, 2, "substring(beginIndex, [endIndex])");
 ```

-### More Complex Cases
+**More Complex Cases**: in rare cases the function will examine the arguments

-In rare cases, it's simplest for the native function to access the
+more closely and throw an `arityFailure` explicitly if some required pattern
-`Args`'s size directly, and throw an `arityFailure` explicitly:
+isn't found.

 ```java
 if (args.size() > 7) {